 The most difficult thing about visiting Myer’s is controlling our appetite.
 We always get there in the morning having eaten nothing.
 These bagels are not the bready, size-of-a-baby’s-head type found in most bagel bakeries – they are smaller, chewier, and much more memorable.
 Because they are not the size of a baby’s head, it is always very easy to convince ourselves that we need two.
 And when those are gone then we go back up for two more.

 That’s alright: greedily downing loads of Lloyd’s bagels is a problem I am happy to have.
 Sweetening the deal even further is that there is always plenty of hot coffee to consume along with the bagels, and a crossword puzzle to noodle over together.

 Over the last 20 years or so that we have been going to Myer’s the neighborhood around it has changed quite a bit.
 In the old days Pine Street was once rather forgettable, but now is thriving.
 It boasts galleries, local artisans, food trucks, an annual Art Hop, several breweries like Queen City, Zero Gravity and Citizen Cider, Lake Champlain Chocolates, and foodie-frequented eateries like The Great Northern and Arts Riot.

 The Myer’s Bagels that we know and love fits in just as easily now as it did then.
 It is so nice to go there and experience the same warm and friendly Lloyd, the cozy space, and of course the best bagels anywhere!

 And when in Burlington, VT visit Myer’s Bagels at 377 Pine Street!

-I love finding good eats on the road – to read about other Delectable Destinations I’ve found, click here!
+I love finding good eats on the road – read about other Delectable Destinations here and abroad!